 🔼The name Zeus in the Bible

-The name Zeus occurs only in one scene in the Bible, namely in Acts 14:12-13, where the townsfolk of Lystra mistake Paul for Hermes and Barnabas for Zeus and act accordingly, much to the consternation of the two apostles.
+The name Zeus occurs only twice in one scene in the Bible, namely in Acts 14:12 and 14:13, where the townsfolk of Lystra mistake Paul for Hermes and Barnabas for Zeus and act accordingly, much to the consternation of the two apostles.
 They explain that they are men like any other, but that they preach the gospel in order to turn people away from futilities and towards the Living God.

 The Lystrans, however, demonstrate that amazing human folly of appreciating religion much more than the deity, and can barely be stopped sacrificing to the two men.
 In other words: while their deities stand in front of them telling them not to do something, their religion says otherwise, and thus they do it.

 Some commentaries state that the name of Zeus also occurs in Acts 28:11, but that's not really true because the name there is Dioscuri, which indeed contains the name Zeus, but there are other Biblical names that do (see below).